Night Terrors in Babies: What They Are and How to Stop Them

 Very rarely a baby can experience a night terror, yes.
 A night terror is different than a nightmare in that a baby experiencing a night terror may appear awake while screaming, trembling, or thrashing.
 Though scary for a parent, night terrors do not hurt children, and most will not remember it happened.

-While there are no signs a baby is more likely to have them, night terrors themselves are distinguished by screaming and flailing arms or legs, and physiological signs of fear, including rapid heartbeat and sweating.
+While there are no signs a baby is more likely to have night terrors, night terrors themselves are distinguished by screaming and flailing arms or legs, and physiological signs of fear, including rapid heartbeat and sweating.

 If your baby wakes up screaming, rather than a typical cry, they may be having a nightmare or a night terror.
 These are two different things.
 A nightmare is a very bad dream, and your baby can be woken up from a nightmare.
 Night terrors are semi-conscious episodes in which your baby may scream, tremble, or thrash.
 They cannot be woken from night terrors.
 The good news, though, is that night terrors are rare and usually brief.